 - Improve product scoring – having access to insight gathered in the contact centre gives you the opportunity to cross-correlate your data.
 For example, one of CallMiner’s customers was able to identify very quickly the reason behind negative sentiment about one of its phones by correlating the sentiment with feedback on product features.
 What seemed like a problem with the phone turned out to be dissatisfaction with pre-loaded mobile Apps.
 By removing the Apps, the company saw sales of its phone improve dramatically.

 These are just some of the examples of how to turn your contact centre from a cost to a profit centre.
 But there are countless others.
 How do you think your business could benefit if your contact centre became a customer insight and business improvement centre?

-In the next article we will concentrate on the importance of continuously measuring the ROI against the most important KPIs at each step of the Interaction Analytics Program, to help you ensure that the momentum is being maintained.
+Click here to read the next article where I will concentrate on the importance of continuously measuring the ROI against the most important KPIs at each step of the Interaction Analytics Program, to help you ensure that the momentum is being maintained.